jili0402/9103-major-project/README.md

 [Casey Reas](https://www.mutualart.com/Artist/Casey-Reas/9FE1DB446CCAE7EA)

-- **2.4 Technical explanation of how your individual code works to animate the image**
+- **2.4 Technical explanation of how my individual code works to animate the image**

 *Perlin Noise: The core technique used to animate the properties is Perlin noise, which generates smooth and continuous random values that are ideal for creating natural-looking motion.*